 In order to overcome these difficulties, the protection of visitors’ system provides that each country should operate its own information centre to provide information about handling claims abroad.
 It helps to determine the responsible insurer and provides further information necessary for the processing of a claim.
 If provided for in the relevant agreements, it locates the competent regulatory body in the State of residence and ensures that injured parties receive their claims within a reasonable time.

-Protection of visitors should be clearly distinguished from the Green Card System.
-The Green Card System ensures that drivers have sufficient liability insurance cover during trips abroad.
-It ensures that injured parties that suffer an accident caused by a foreign vehicle in a country within the Green Card System can assert their claims via the national insurance bureau in that country or via the foreign insurer's correspondent.
-Put simply, the Green Card System provides cover for the injured party if he/she suffers an accident in Switzerland involving a foreign vehicle.
-On the other hand, the protection of visitors system protects the Swiss injured party in the event of an accident abroad.
+The protection of visitors’ system must be clearly distinguished from the Green Card system.
+The Green Card system ensures that motorists have sufficient liability insurance cover when travelling abroad.
+It ensures that injured parties who suffer an accident caused by a foreign vehicle in a country belonging to the Green Card system can file their claims with the national bureau of insurance of that country or with the foreign insurer's correspondent.
+In simple terms, the Green Card system protects the injured party in Switzerland against foreign vehicles.
+In contrast, the protection of visitors’ system protects Swiss injured parties in accidents abroad.